 As a manager

 Johnson made his managerial debut in 1979 with the Miami Amigos, leading that team to the best record in the short-lived Inter-American League.
 In 1981 he was skipper of the Jackson Mets of the Texas League and in 1983 he led the Tidewater Tides.
 In 1984, Johnson became manager of the New York Mets and their record improved by 22 games in his first season with the team, as they went from last place to second.
-Two years later, he led the team to their best record ever and a World Series title.
+Two years later, in 1986, he led the team to their best record ever and a World Series title.

 In 1993, Johnson replaced Tony Perez as skipper of the Cincinnati Reds, and in 1996, he moved on to the Baltimore Orioles.
 However, he was fired by O's owner Peter Angelos in 1997 after winning the AL Manager of the Year Award and leading the Orioles to 98 wins and the playoffs.
 He spent 1999 and 2000 as manager of the Los Angeles Dodgers.

-Johnson managed the Dutch national team to the Gold Medal in the 2003 European Championship and was an assistant coach for the 2004 Dutch Olympic baseball team to Robert Eenhoorn.
+Johnson managed the Dutch national team to the Gold Medal in the 2003 European Championship and was an assistant coach to Robert Eenhoorn for the 2004 Dutch Olympic baseball team.
 He managed Team USA in the 2005 Baseball World Cup and guided them to the title in the 2007 Baseball World Cup - it was the first time the US had ever beaten the Cuban national team in the Gold Medal game in a Baseball World Cup.
 He was the manager of the 2008 United States Olympic team, which took home a Bronze Medal.